 Chinese semiconductor industry: Challenges and opportunities

-• Following the US, Japan and the Netherlands restricted semiconductor manufacturing equipment exports to China, adding challenges to its quest for self-sufficiency.
+- Following the US, Japan, and the Netherlands’ restricted semiconductor manufacturing equipment exports to China, this adds challenges to its quest for self-sufficiency.

-• The PRC is a net importer of microchips, recording a notable increase in semiconductor equipment imports from the Netherlands, even with implemented export restrictions.
+- The PRC is a net importer of microchips, recording a notable increase in semiconductor equipment imports from the Netherlands, even with the implemented export restrictions.